What's next for South Korean doctors who face license suspensions because of walkouts

 On Monday, the government dispatched officials to about 50 hospitals to formally confirm the absence of striking doctors, before informing them of their license suspensions and giving them a chance to respond.

 Vice Health Minister Park Min-soo said the doctors face a minimum three-month suspension.
-Suspension records will leave them facing a one-year delay in getting licenses for specialists and further barriers in landing jobs, Park said.
+Suspension records will leave them facing more than one year of delay in getting licenses for specialists and further barriers in landing jobs, Park said.

 Park suggested it would take weeks to complete procedures for suspending licenses.
 Once it’s done, some striking doctors will likely respond with legal action.